AAPICO Hitech Public Co., Ltd.

 Business Overview

--The Company is an automotive supplier based in Thailand which primarily focuses on the manufacturing of pressed and stamped parts, forged and machined parts, plastic parts, dies and jigs for automotive manufacturers, and car navigation systems.
+-The Company is an automotive components supplier based in Thailand that primarily focuses on the manufacturing of metal forming parts, plastic parts, casting parts, forging and machining parts, and tooling (Assembly jigs and stamping dies) for automotive OEMs.
+It also manufactures digital maps for car navigation systems.

 -The Company is organized into the following three business units: